smicn/Whoo/README.md

 # Whoo
-A face recognition application based on OpenCV and Android
+A face recognition application based on OpenCV and Android <br>

+You can find this App from the Google-play store by searching its name "Whoo".<br>

 ## Brief
   The Android application Whoo is the part of the author's thesis, MS of